 Mudsnails are infected by up to 14 species of trematode parasites in New Zealand (Winterbourn 1974, Jokela and Lively 1995a and b, Dybdahl and Lively 1998), and because these parasites castrate or sterilize their hosts, they could have important population regulatory effects.
 These trematode parasites have a two-host life cycle; they alternate between the snail and the digestive tract of a vertebrate host.
 In the snail, the parasites undergo asexual proliferation in the gonad, thereby eliminating reproduction in infected individuals.
 None of these parasites have been found in introduced populations in Europe or North America.
 One of these parasites (Microphallus sp.) is known to occur in the Australian introduced range (Schreiber et al. 1998, Emblidge and Dybdahl in preparation).
 In Europe, the colonization in very low frequencies of NZ mudsnails by a European castrating trematode species has been reported (Gerad et al. 2003).
-Preliminary studies of parasite populations in streams of the Greater Yellowstone Ecosystem showed that a digenetic trematode of fish might Use NZ mudsnails as an intermediate host (Beck et al. 2004).
+Preliminary studies of parasite populations in streams of the Greater Yellowstone Ecosystem showed that a digenetic trematode of fish might use NZ mudsnails as an intermediate host (Beck et al. 2004).

 One particularly well-studied trematode of mudsnails, Microphallus sp., seems to have strong population regulatory effects on its snail host populations.
 Microphallus sp. uses a variety of water birds as a vertebrate host to complete its life cycle.
 For example, dabbling waterfowl such as the native grey duck and the introduced mallard become infected after consuming snails found on the surfaces of aquatic macrophytes (Winterbourn 1974).
 The parasites reproduce sexually in the vertebrate host, and eggs pass into aquatic habitats where they may be ingested by snails.
 Whether a parasite egg leads to infection of a particular snail is genetically determined.
 For example, parasites are locally adapted to infect snails from the same lake or habitat (Lively 1989, Lively and Jokela 1996, Lively and Dybdahl 2000).
 Furthermore, parasite populations differ in their infectivity to different snail clones (Dybdahl and Lively 1995b, Jokela et al. 1997b, Dybdahl and Lively 1998, Dybdahl and Krist 2004).
 These specific interactions, along with the castration of members of different clones, lead to large fluctuations in population density in specific clones over time (Dybdahl and Lively 1998).
-However, we know of no support for the proposition that parasites control population size in this species in its native range.